-This Privacy Notice describes how Boehringer Ingelheim International GmbH (hereafter “Boehringer Ingelheim”, “we”, “our”, “us”) uses, stores and discloses (together “process”) the personal data we collect about you through this website.
-In any event, we will only process your personal data in accordance with applicable data protection and privacy laws (i.e. the General Data Protection Regulation - GDPR).
+This Privacy Notice describes how and for which purposes Boehringer Ingelheim International GmbH (hereafter “Boehringer Ingelheim”, “we”, “our”, “us”) processes the personal data we collect about you through this website and social media.

-We process your data in order to provide you with the agreed or requested services on this website:
+We process your data in order to provide you with the services on our websites, for example when you register, log in, participate in training courses and events or send us messages.